federicomenaquintero/gnome-online-coc/gnome-code-of-conduct.md

 ## Scope

-This Code of Conduct applies to all online GNOME community spaces, including:
+This Code of Conduct applies to all online GNOME community spaces, including, but not limited to:

  * Issue tracking systems - bugzilla.gnome.org
  * Documentation and tutorials - developer.gnome.org